Noise-to-Notes: Diffusion-based Generation and Refinement for Automatic Drum Transcription: Experiments

 \subsection{Implementation details}

-We trained our models using 4 NVIDIA A100 GPUs for $100$ epochs, with a learning rate of $3e^{-4}$ and batch size of $64$, taking $\approx1$ day to complete.
+\textbf{Experimental settings.} We trained our models using 4 NVIDIA A100 GPUs for $100$ epochs, with a learning rate of $3 \times 10^{-4}$ and batch size of $64$, taking $\approx1$ day to complete.
 Besides using MERT as the audio encoder, we largely followed the same model settings as \cite{tseng2023edge}.
-For log mel-spectrogram conditioning, to enable fair comparisons, we followed previous methods \cite{callender2020improving,toyama2023automatic}, using an audio sample rate of 44.1kHz and hop length of $441$, resulting in $10$ms frames and 128 bins.
-For the MFM, we extracted intermediate (layer $10$) features from MERT \cite{li2023mert} 330M model.
+For log mel-spectrogram conditioning, to enable fair comparisons, we followed previous methods \cite{callender2020improving,toyama2023automatic}, using an audio sample rate of 44.1 kHz and hop length of $441$, resulting in $10$ ms frames and 128 bins.
+For the MFM, we extracted intermediate (layer $10$) features from MERT 330M model.
 We applied complete dropout with $p=0.15$ and $p=0.30$ for MERT and spectrogram features, respectively, and partial dropout with $p=0.5$ for both.
-We followed similar diffusion settings to EDM \cite{karras2022elucidating}.
-Specifically, we used a lognormal noise schedule for training: $\text{ln}(\sigma) \sim N(P_{\text{mean}}, P_{\text{std}}^2)$, and define noise scales for sampling:

-Moreover, we applied preconditioning to ensure that the magnitudes of the input and output remain consistent across different noise levels: